 We again pushed back out way to the main road.
 Tired, we ate at the first decent restaurant that came our way.
 Burger Zaken (Oude Hoogstraat 2, 1012 CE) is right at the corner, open until late and makes a mean burger with fries.
 We rested our feet, enjoyed free WiFi and had a late dinner.

 An old man behind the counter greeted me.
 The tiny café was filled with smoke, and you could probably get a buzz by just being there for a few minutes.
 The man gave me a menu, of which I understood nothing.
+The selection was so vast that I wouldn’t be surprised if the scout master strain makes its way to the menu in the future.
 I randomly picked a name and he gave me dark-brown, tiny-pipe shaped, probably-firm-but-not-solid-something (I Googled it later – it was hashish).
 I had never seen that before, so I said if he had it in a powder form.
 Then he gave me another small ziplock – a gram of weed, which looked like blob of dirty, dried leaves.

 He also gave me a rolling paper and card-paper for filter, and I walked away as a proud owner of a gram of weed.
 Now, how do I use it?
 I looked around and didn’t get much help.
+If you were to buy weed online and were as clueless about it as I was, I’m just hoping you have someone around that can show you what to do, or it will be a waste of money.
+Of course, you have to be in a legal country or state to even consider this.
+I’d rather not think about the consequences otherwise.
 So I used whatever little imagination I had.
 I broke down the blob into smaller chunks, rolled it, borrowed a lighter and set it to fire.
 The paper burned and chunks fell out on the floor.
 Mister forced me to only use half of it, so I still had some for the second attempt.
 It was equally unsuccessful but at least I managed to salvage some before it all hit the floor.
 I brought it back as a souvenir.